rswamidasan/Data_Science_GCD/README.md

 4) The script will create the file “tidy_data.txt” in your working directory.

-5) It takes about 20 seconds to complete on a Windows 8.1 PC, Intel i3-4130 CPU, 8 GB RAM, 180 GB SSD.
+5) It takes about 20 seconds to complete on a Windows 8.1 PC with Intel i3-4130 3.4 GHz CPU, 8 GB RAM, 180 GB SSD (for Program files), 7200 rpm HDD (for Data files).

 ####  References :